viren1993/javascript/javascript/index.md

 How Does JavaScript Work?
 JavaScript is a programming language that runs in your browser (like Chrome, Firefox, etc.) or on servers (with environments like Node.js).
 Here's how it typically works in a web page:

+* Promgrom algoritham - what why
+* Algorithms analysis
+  - Time complexity - Amount of time taken by an algorithm to run as a funcation of input size
+  - space complexity - amount of memmory taken by an algorithm to run as a function input size
+* How to represent complexity?
+  Asymptotic notations
+  - Mathematical tools to represent time and space complexity
+  1. Big-O Notation (O-notation) - Worst case complexity
+  2. Omega Notation (Ω-notation) - Best case complexity
+  3. Theta Notation (Θ-notation) - Average case complexity

+Big-O Notation
+The worst case complexity of an algorithm is represented using the Big-O notation Big-O notation describes the complexity of an algorithm using algebraic terms It has two important characteristics
+  - It is expressed in terms of the input
+  - It focuses on the bigger picture without getting caught up in the minute details

+function summation(n) { ------------ n = 4
+  let sum = 0;  --------------- 1
+  for(let i = 1; i <= n; i++) {
+    sum += i; -------------- 4
+  }
+  return sum; ---------------- 1
+}

+n + 2
+4 + 2

+depading upon time count
+two for loop quadratic
+three cubic

+Space complexity
+  - O(1) - constant
+  - O(n) - Linear
+  - O(logn) - Logarithmic

+- Object big - 0

+insert - o(1)
+remove - O(1)
+access 0(1)
+serarch - (0)n
+Objetc.key() 0(n)
+Objetc.values() 0(n)
+Objetc.entries() 0(n)

+Array - Big - 0
+An array is an ordered collection of values
+Insert / remove at end - O(1)
+Insert/ remove at beginning - O(n)
+Access - O(1)
+Search - O(n)
+Push/pop-0(1)
+Shift/unshift/concat/slice/splice - O(n)
+forEach/map/filter/reduce - O(n)